Try on Blepharoplasty Solutions

-Whether you are considering blepharoplasty as a way of eradicating issues that impair your vision or as aesthetic cosmetic surgery, knowing the cost is important in helping you plan accordingly.
+Whether you are considering blepharoplasty as a way of eradicating issues that impair your vision or as aesthetic cosmetic surgery, knowing the cost of eyelid surgery is important in helping you plan accordingly.
 Blepharoplasty has a wide range of prices.
 The Lower Eyelid Malposition – Massage and Steroid Injection option falls on the lower end of the price spectrum and only costs approximately $25 - $300 per shot.
 The rest range anywhere from $1,500 - $5,000 depending on your procedure, your needs, your geographic area, and your surgeon’s pricing.

 Before and After Overview

 For 4 weeks before and after your blepharoplasty, refrain from smoking as doing so restricts blood flow and could cause tissue damage.
 You will want to discontinue anti-inflammatory medicines, herbal medicines and medicines containing Aspirin® for 2 weeks before surgery, as well, as these can cause you to lose unnecessary blood during your surgery.
 Begin taking Arnica and Vitamin C 2 weeks prior, though, as these products may positively impact your ability to heal quickly.

 On the day of your surgery, make sure that you fast for 6 hours before your procedure time, and that you refrain from wearing anything that could interfere with a successful surgery such as contact lenses, fake eyelashes, jewelry, creams, cosmetics or makeup of any kind.